AntczakEI/stellarliftapp/_posts/2026-02-19-sauna-after-training-recovery.md

 ## Sources and further reading

-The recovery and safety information in this article was checked against current research and medically reviewed guidance:
+The recovery and safety information in this article is informed by current research and medically reviewed guidance:

 * Ahokas EK et al. **Effects of Post-Exercise Heat Exposure on Acute Recovery and Training-Induced Performance Adaptations: A Systematic Review.** Sports Medicine - Open, 2025.
 DOI: 10.1186/s40798-025-00910-0.
 * **The effect of post-exercise heat exposure (passive heat acclimation) on endurance exercise performance: a systematic review and meta-analysis.** 2024/2025.
 PubMed PMID: 39762944.